wvangoet/MD4224_Light/02_Mini_Simulation_Scan/README.md

 - Output plots are saved in Plots/

 ## create_new_scan.sh
-- copies 00_Master to create full scan
+- copies 00_Master to create full simulation scan folder structure for both H and V scans with and without space charge (or as selected in create_new_scan.sh)

 ## Submit_All.py
 - python script used to go into each simulation folder, run Make_SLURM_submission_script to create SLURM_submission_script.sh for each simulation, then calls the script to launch on HPC-Batch